ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ---

 ## Reading Manuals
-The challenge in this level has a secret option that, when you use it, will cause the challenge to print the flag.
-You must learn this option through the man page for challengemfind man
+The challenge program has a secret option that will print the flag.
+Find this option by reading the manual page using the `man` command.

 ### Solve
 **Flag:** `pwn.college{E0tmYhucTK47BesYQ3PA5ZVQjOE.QX0EDO0wyM3kjNzEzW}`